Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/Sentinel-BruteForce-Investigation/README.md

 ---

 ## What I Did
+1. Alert fired — Microsoft Sentinel triggered an alert showing multiple failed logons (Event ID 4625) within a short period.
+2. Initial triage — Opened the corresponding incident in the Microsoft Defender portal to review affected accounts, timestamps, and hosts.
+3. Data collection — Queried the `SecurityEvent_CL` table in Sentinel to extract logon activity (both 4624 and 4625 events).
+4. Account analysis — While in the Sentinel Logs workspace, ran the Failed vs Successful Logons KQL query to identify which accounts had the most failed attempts.
-1. Ran KQL queries to compare failed (4625) and successful (4624) logons.
+5. Host analysis — Ran a second KQL query to determine which hosts were most targeted by these failed logons.
-2. Identified administrator accounts targeted by thousands of failed NTLM logons.
-3. Created a **Sentinel bookmark** and opened a **manual incident**.
-4. Built an **Analytics Rule** that triggers an incident automatically when failed logons exceed a set threshold.
+6. Incident creation — Confirmed brute-force behaviour and created a manual incident in Sentinel for tracking and documentation.
+7. Analytics rule creation — Built a Scheduled Query Analytics Rule to automatically detect and raise future brute-force attempts using the same pattern.
+8. Reporting — Compiled all findings, evidence, and recommendations into a structured investigation report (`Brute-Force-Investigation_Report.md` and `.docx`).
-5. Designed a **Sentinel Dashboard** to visualise activity trends and host targets.
+9. Dashboard creation — Designed a Sentinel workbook (dashboard) to visualise failed logons, account trends, and host activity for presentation and monitoring.
-6. Wrote an investigation report summarising findings and recommendations.

 ---